 By deploying these more sophisticated approaches and moving beyond basic keyword matching, semantic search promises to address some of the critical problems that keyword-based search suffers from.

 For example, by leveraging its semantic search capabilities, Google can handle vocabulary gaps.
-It understands that both “home renovation loans” and “home improvement loans” mean the same thing, and the user intent behind both searches is pretty much the same.
+It understands that the semantic query “home renovation loans” means the same thing as “home improvement loans” and that the user intent behind both searches is pretty much the same.

-Similarly, if, because I read stellar reviews, I search Netflix for the horror movie The Babadook – I’ll find it isn’t available.
-This may be bad news – but Netflix still manages to come back with a number of results that are quite relevant, because it understood my intent.
+Similarly, if, because I read stellar reviews, I search Netflix for the horror movie The Babadook, I’ll find it isn’t available.
+This may be bad news – but Netflix still manages to recommend content that is quite relevant, because it understood my intent.

-Moreover, keyword matching struggles when queries are similar in terms of words and structure, but actually relate to very different products.
+Keyword matching struggles when the content of the queries is similar in terms of words and structure, but actually relate to very different products.
 Semantic search handles this effectively.
 For example, Google produces different results for the queries “camera with lens” and “lens for camera” because it understands the meaning of “for” versus “with”.

-So, is using semantic search the best option for an ecommerce search?
-Well maybe not…
+So, is semantic search the best option for an ecommerce search?
+Well, not so fast.

 A Better Alternative to Semantic Search